Kerri Kenney-Silver: Career

-Kenney-Silver was among the cast of Suburban Shootout, a pilot episode directed and executive produced by Barry Sonnenfeld for HBO.
+Kenney-Silver was among the cast of Suburban Shootout, a pilot based on the British comedy of the same name, directed and executive produced by Barry Sonnenfeld for HBO.
 The pilot filmed in The Hamptons, Long Island, in September 2008.
-HBO has not announced if it will pick up the pilot for a season.
-The pilot is based on the British comedy of the same name.
+The pilot ultimately was not picked up.

 Kenney-Silver has appeared in films such as All About Steve, Reno 911!: Miami, National Lampoon's Pledge This!, Balls of Fury, The Ten, Role Models, and Wanderlust.

-In December 2011 it was announced that Kenney-Silver and actress Jamie Denbo were developing a new series for Comedy Central called "Dame Delilah’s Rabbit Hole Ranch" based on a web series they previously created and starred in.
+In December 2011 it was announced that Kenney-Silver and actress Jamie Denbo were developing a new series for Comedy Central called Dame Delilah’s Rabbit Hole Ranch based on a web series they previously created and starred in.

 In 2015 she began voicing the character of Miriam in the Nickelodeon series Harvey Beaks.

 From 2016 to 2018, she played the recurring role of Syd (the neighbor of Gillian Jacobs’s character) in the Netflix comedy series Love.
-She currently recurs on the NBC sitcom Superstore, playing the role of Jerusha Sturgis, Glenn's wife, who was introduced in the third season.
+Until 2021 she was a recurring character on the NBC sitcom Superstore, playing the role of Jerusha Sturgis, Glenn's wife, who was introduced in the third season.

 In 2020, Kenney-Silver reprised her role as Deputy Trudy Wiegel in the seventh season of Reno 911! which aired on Quibi.
 She also appeared in the 2021 Paramount+ movie, Reno 911!
 The Hunt for QAnon.
 The eighth season of the series, now titled Reno 911!
 Defunded, premiered on The Roku Channel in February 2022.

 Personal life

-Kenney-Silver is married to cinematographer Steven V. Silver.
-They have a son who was born in 2005.
+Kenney-Silver married Steven V. Silver in 2004.
+They have one son, born in August 2005.